RetroDECK/ES-DE/USERGUIDE-DEV.md

 You can also force a run of this tool directly on startup via the command line argument `--force-input-config`.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.
-Note that custom button mappings will not change the help prompts.
+Note that custom button mappings will not change the help system entries.

 Any custom configuration is applied per unique device ID (GUID).
 So if two identical controllers are used with ES-DE, both will have the same configuration applied.
 If connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.